quanteda/tutorials.quanteda.io/content/multilingual/overview.markdown

 options(width = 110)
 ```

 The corpus `data_corpus_udhr` contains the Universal Declaration of Human Rights in over 400 languages.
-We can process European languages (English and German), but also the Middle Eastern (Arabic and Hebrew) and East Asian (Chinese and Japanese) languages appropriately.
-First, we subset languages relevant for the following tutorial pages.
+We can process European languages (English and German), but also Middle Eastern (Arabic and Hebrew) and East Asian (Chinese and Japanese) languages appropriately.
+First, we will subset languages relevant for the following tutorial pages.

 ```r